I'm a Celebrity...Get Me Out of Here! (British TV series): Music

-Controversies
+Controversies and criticism

 In 2006, ITV apologised after confusion over instructions for telephone and red-button interactive voting led to allegations in the media that the wrong person had been evicted in the run-off vote between Toby Anstis and Dean Gaffney in the sixth series.

 In November 2006, the series was forced to enhance its procedures after Ofcom found that it had breached Rule 1.16 of the Broadcasting Code for airing bad language before the watershed.
 An episode broadcast on 30 November 2006 was ruled to have breached Rule 2.2 of the Broadcasting Code after an investigation launched as part of the wider UK television public voting controversy.
 Owing to late running, seven percent of phone and text votes for that episode of the show were not counted, although this did not affect the result.

 Sarah Matravers blamed the series for the breakdown of her relationship with contestant Marc Bannerman after he flirted with Cerys Matthews in the seventh series.
 Matthews and Bannerman later alleged the footage had been edited by ITV.

 Former Sex Pistols manager Malcolm McLaren, who was due to appear on the seventh series but pulled out at the last minute, alleged that the show and the choice of winner was fixed, and the trials posed no real danger.
 He alleged that the show doctor told him that "Things are so safe, I would send my own kids in to do the show.
 There is nothing bad in there.
 They're hoodwinking the public".

 In 2009, ITV apologised for not having properly advised the contestants in the ninth series of the relevant Australian legislation regarding animal cruelty.
 Gino D'Acampo and Stuart Manning were charged by New South Wales Police after RSPCA Australia complained over their killing and eating of a rat during the show.

 In 2012, the decision by Nadine Dorries to enter the show was the source of criticism, which led to her suspension from the Conservative Party owing to allegations she did not seek permission from the party whip Andrew Mitchell, resulting in an inquiry by the Parliamentary Commissioner for Standards.

 The fifteenth series saw Ferne McCann eat a live water spider as part of a bushtucker trial.
 Ofcom reportedly received 694 complaints from the public over allegations of "animal cruelty for entertainment".
 ITV also received 500 complaints.
 In January 2016, it was reported no further action would be taken.